 If ISPs are offered around the world, what makes Jersey’s ISP different?
 Why would a multi-national company choose Jersey over another jurisdiction?

 Jersey is a well-regulated and politically stable jurisdiction which is attractive to multi-national companies.
-Jersey also has more than 13,500 finance professionals and 60 years’ experience in wealth management, so the jurisdiction is ready to service and support multi-national companies wishing to set up ISPs in Jersey.
+Jersey also has almost 14,000 finance professionals and more than 60 years’ experience in wealth management, so the jurisdiction is ready to service and support multi-national companies wishing to set up ISPs in Jersey.

 I am a multi-national company and I want to set up an ISP but offer different benefits to different categories of employees – can I do this?